An Hour Before It's Dark

-An Hour Before It's Dark is the 20th studio album by British neo-progressive rock band Marillion, released on 4 March 2022 by Intact and earMUSIC.
+An Hour Before It's Dark is the 20th studio album by British neo-prog band Marillion, released on 4 March 2022 by Intact and earMUSIC.

 Background

 On 3 August 2021, Marillion announced the launch of their new pre-order campaign for the recording and release of a new studio album, their first since With Friends from the Orchestra (2019).
 Frontman Steve Hogarth said "the overall feeling" of the album "is surprisingly upbeat", with the Choir Noir adding "new soul" and "colour" to the music.

 The album includes a behind the scenes documentary about the making of the record, and a performance of "Murder Machines" from Real World Studios.

 Release

 An Hour Before It's Dark was released on 4 March 2022.
-To promote the record, several London black cabs were decorated with the album's artwork and free rides are given if the customer mentioned a password, which was the album's title.
-The promotion ran from 4–14 March.
+To promote the record, several London black cabs were decorated with the album's artwork, and free rides were given to customers who gave the album's title as a password.
+The promotion ran during March 4–14.

 On 7 March 2022, the band announced a 9-date UK tour for September 2022.